 \section{Abstract}

-Concept-based models (CMs) enhance interpretability in deep learning by grounding predictions in human-understandable concepts.
-However, concept annotations are expensive to obtain and rarely available at scale within a single data source.
-Federated learning (FL) could alleviate this limitation by enabling cross-institutional training that leverages concept annotations distributed across multiple data owners.
+Concept-based Models (CMs) enhance interpretability in deep learning by grounding predictions in human-understandable concepts.
+However, concept annotations are costly and rarely available at scale within a single data source.
+Federated Learning (FL) could alleviate this limitation by enabling cross-institutional training over concept annotations distributed across multiple data owners.
 Yet, FL lacks interpretable modeling paradigms.
-Integrating CMs with FL is non-trivial: CMs assume a fixed concept space and a predefined model architecture, whereas real-world FL is heterogeneous and non-stationary, with institutions joining over time and bringing new supervision.
-In this work, we propose \emph{Federated Concept-based Models} (F-CMs), a new methodology for deploying CMs in evolving FL settings.
-F-CMs aggregate concept-level information across institutions and efficiently adapt the model architecture in response to changes in the available concept supervision, while preserving institutional privacy.
-Empirically, F-CMs preserve the accuracy and intervention effectiveness of training settings with full concept supervision, while outperforming non-adaptive federated baselines.
-Notably, F-CMs enable interpretable inference on concepts not available to a given institution, a key novelty with respect to existing approaches.
+Integrating CMs with FL is non-trivial: although FL supports heterogeneous and non-stationary client participation, it typically assumes a fixed shared architecture, whereas CMs may require architectural adaptation as the available concept set evolves.
+We propose \emph{Federated Concept-based Models} (F-CMs), a new methodology for deploying CMs in evolving FL settings.
+F-CMs aggregate concept-level information across institutions and efficiently adapt the model architecture to changes in concept supervision while preserving privacy.
+Empirically, F-CMs maintain accuracy and intervention effectiveness comparable to training settings with full concept supervision, while outperforming on average non-adaptive federated baselines.
+Notably, F-CMs enable interpretable inference on concepts unavailable to a given institution, a key novelty over existing approaches.